 The Cleveland Cavaliers are playing the New York Knicks, the Knicks are the home team.

-The NBA spread of this game would look similar to below: Cleveland Cavaliers -12 (-110) vs New York Knicks In this matchup the visiting team, Cleveland, is favored by -12 points so a wager placed on Cleveland would mean they would need to win the game by 13 points or more in order for you to cover the spread.
+In this matchup the visiting team, Cleveland, is favored by -12 points so a wager placed on Cleveland would mean they would need to win the game by 13 points or more in order for you to cover the spread.
 If you liked the Knicks +12 points in this game then the Knicks would simply need to win the game out right or lose by no less than 11 points.
 Sound familiar to the NFL spread pick above?
 As you can see the point spread works the same way in American football and basketball.
 You’re betting against the spread so while the winner and final score have meaning, the only thing that matters to sports bettors is that you cover the spread.

 What does the -110 mean next to the point spread?